-Care can also be provided for brief periods at Care Dimensions' Kaplan Family Hospice House in Danvers and the Care Dimensions Hospice House in Lincoln on the Waltham line (opening January 2018) for acute pain and symptoms that cannot be managed at home or for respite care; admission is based on eligibility requirements.
+Care can also be provided for brief periods at Care Dimensions' Kaplan Family Hospice House in Danvers and the Care Dimensions Hospice House in Lincoln for acute pain and symptoms that cannot be managed at home or for respite care; admission is based on eligibility requirements.
 Residential care is also available.
 The cost of these services may be covered depending on your patient's insurance coverage, or you can make arrangements to pay for them privately.
 Please see page 53 in the handbook for more information on our hospice houses.